Trump holds the fate of rapid-fire "bump stocks"

 WASHINGTON — One man could get Congress to ban bump stocks: President Donald Trump.

-And it could take the power of the presidency to overcome the power of gun-rights activists at a time when the National Rifle Association and its allies on Capitol Hill are trying to kick the debate out of the legislative arena and to a federal agency that previously has ruled that it won't regulate the devices which allow guns to fire rapidly.
+And it could take the power of the presidency to overcome the power of gun-rights activists at a time when the National Rifle Association and its allies on Capitol Hill are trying to kick the debate out of the legislative arena and to a federal agency that has ruled it won't regulate devices that allow guns to fire rapidly.

 If Trump weighs in — for or against new restrictions on bump-stock regulations — he could be decisive, Republicans say.